anodynos/uRequire/source/code/config/MasterDefaultsConfig.coffee.md

 ## bundle.filez

-All files that somehow participate in the `bundle` are specified here.
+All files that participate in the `bundle` are specified here.
 Its the ultimate filter of your bundle, virtually including or excluding files.
 Its very versatile

 @type [filespecs](types-and-derive#filespecs)